 We bicycled the three-mile loop drive and also enjoyed the small museum devoted to the Civilian Conservation Corps, which built many of the park’s original buildings.

-If you’re a camper, Highland Hammocks is a great place to spend some time.
+If you’re a camper, Highlands Hammocks is a great place to spend some time.

 Stop #5 Zolfo Springs and the Florida Cracker Trail Museum